-Unless you are very lucky, you probably have a mortgage on your home.
-Your mortgage company, also known as a lien holder, has a vested interest in the protection of your home.
-If you fail to carry he correct homeowner’s insurance and a loss occurs, their monetary loss will be much greater than yours.
-This is the reason the lien holders require that you carry homeowner’s insurance.
-You won’t be able to close on a purchase without it, and if it lapses, your lien holder will step in.
+Unless you are fortunate, you probably have a mortgage on your home.
+Your mortgage company, a lien holder, is vested in protecting your home.
+If you fail to carry the correct homeowner’s insurance and a loss occurs, their monetary loss will be much more significant than yours.
+This is why the lien holders require you to carry homeowner’s insurance.
+You won’t be able to close on a purchase without it; if it lapses, your lien holder will step in.

-Force-Placed insurance is a policy that your lien holder takes out on your home when your policy has lapsed or you have not provided them with proof of a policy that is acceptable to them.
-In order to protect their interest in the property, your mortgage company will obtain a policy and attach the payments on this policy to your mortgage.
+Forced-Place insurance is a policy that your lien holder takes out on your home when your policy has lapsed or you have not provided them with proof of an acceptable approach.
+To protect their interest in the property, your mortgage company will obtain a policy and attach the payments on this policy to your mortgage.
 This insurance will remain in place until you provide proof of an alternate insurance policy.

-First of all, make sure your homeowner’s insurance coverage doesn’t lapse!
+First, ensure your homeowner’s insurance coverage doesn’t lapse!
 Make your payments on time.
-If you have trouble remembering, consider rolling the insurance in with your mortgage payment, or having it automatically withdrawn.
-Another important consideration is to make sure that the insurance company has accurate information regarding your lien holder, including their address.
-This will ensure the insurance company provides proof of insurance to the correct lien holder and there is no question that you already have insurance in place.
+If you have trouble remembering, consider rolling the insurance in with your mortgage payment or automatically withdrawing it.
+Another important consideration is ensuring the insurance company has accurate information regarding your lien holder, including their address.
+This will ensure the insurance company provides proof of insurance to the correct lien holder, and there is no question that you already have insurance in place.

 Force-placed insurance isn’t what the mortgage company wants, nor is it the best choice for your interests.
-Be sure your homeowner’s insurance stays in force and proof is provided so that your interests, as well as those of the mortgage company, are protected.
+Be sure your homeowner’s insurance stays in force and proof is provided so that your interests and those of the mortgage company are protected.